dpla-attic/Metadata-Analysis-Workshop/Bash.md

 /Users/Christina/Desktop
 ```

-If something had gone wrong, however, the command would have told you.
-Let's see by trying to move into a (hopefully) non-existing directory:
+If something had gone wrong, however, the command will tell you.
+Let's see by trying to move into a (we hope) non-existing directory:

 ```bash
 $ cd "bibframe plan"
 cd: The directory 'bibframe plan' does not exist
 ```

 Notice that we surrounded the name by quotation marks.
-The arguments given to any shell command are separated by spaces, so a way to let them know that we mean 'one single thing called "bibframe plane"', not 'two different things', is to use (single or double) quotation marks.
+The arguments given to any Bash shell command are separated by spaces, so a way to let them know that we mean 'one single thing called "bibframe plan"', not that we mean two different things ('bibframe' and 'plan'), is to use (single or double) quotation marks.

 We've now seen how we can do 'down' through our directory structure (as in into more nested directories).
 If we want to go back, we can type `cd ..` .
 This moves us 'up' one directory, putting us back where we started.
-If we ever get completely lost, the command `cd` without any arguments will bring us right back to the home directory, right where we started.
+If we ever get completely lost, the command `cd` without any arguments will bring us right back to the home directory.

 To switch back and forth between two directories use: `cd ..` .